 Second, dense subjects just prepare you better for the rigors of law school.
-I noticed that students who did hard majors at rigorous schools had a slight edge in law school because they dealt with the work load better.
+I noticed that students who did hard majors at rigorous schools had a slight edge in law school because they were used to dealing with a very heavy workload.

-On the other hand students from the humanities, such as English, philosophy, or history, get plenty of opportunity to develop critical thinking skills and communication skills that will serve you well in your first year legal writing class, on law school exams, and especially later in the practice of law.
-Admission staff know that these majors are valuable training and admit them to top law schools in large numbers.
-Just as an aside, take a logic course in your school’s philosophy department, as it gives you a priceless head start on your LSAT study.
+On the other hand, students from the humanities such as English, philosophy, or history, had plenty of opportunity in undergrad to develop the critical thinking skills and communication skills that served them well in your first year legal writing class, on law school exams, and especially later in the practice of law.
+Admissions staff know that these majors are valuable training and admit them to top law schools in large numbers.
+Just as an aside: take a logic course in your school’s philosophy department, as it gives you a priceless head start on your LSAT study.

 Looking back up at our chart, we see that science majors are crowding the top 15 spots.
 There as well are humanities majors studying serious traditional areas of academic inquiry.
 Law school admissions staff are likely to slightly favor students from all these majors over other areas which we see towards the bottom of the list.
 What’s more, these majors amply prepare you for the rigors of law school.

 Don’t forget though, maintaining a good GPA is still key in the admissions game.
-If you don’t think you are capable of maintaining around a 3.75 in chemistry, perhaps try something else if you wish to keep the most doors open should you apply to law school.
+If you don’t think you are capable of maintaining around a 3.75 in chemistry, perhaps try something else if you think you may apply to law school.

-That said, stick with what interests you.
-Admissions staff look for people that are passionate about what they do and picking a major that you enjoy will make you a more complete person.
-If chemistry is the one thing that gets you excited to go to school, then do that and forget whether it helps you with law school or not!
+That said, when you have strong preferences, you should stick with what interests you.
+Admissions staff look for people that are passionate about what they do and picking a major that you really enjoy will make you a more complete person.
+If chemistry is the one thing that gets you most excited to go to school, then do that and forget about whether it helps you with law school or not!